 1. Independent Review Panel findings: “unbuildable,” “not accurate”, “problematic”, “seriously suspect”

-In 2010, Governors John Kitzhaber and Christine Gregoire appointed an Independent Review Panel (IRP) to audit every aspect of the Columbia River Crossing project.
+In 2010, Governors Ted Kulongoski and Christine Gregoire appointed an Independent Review Panel (IRP) to audit every aspect of the Columbia River Crossing project.
 The panel spent months studying the project, meeting with project staff, carefully studied the “open web” bridge structure the two DOTs designed, and in their report declared it “unbuildable” and directed that a new design be selected.
 The Panel of experts from around the country looked at every aspect of the project’s design, management, and financing had issued a 317-page report

 The Independent Review Panel warned that the project finances were tenuous and uncertain, just as they are with today’s IBR.
 The panel of national experts warned:

 “As currently envisioned development of the CRC is counting on full funding from multiple sources, including tolling which will be new to the community and unproven in its revenue generating potential.
 Failure to achieve one or more major sources of funding can make the entire project unmanageable or unaffordable in the present.”

 The IRP had harsh criticism of the sketchy and inconsistent project budget and schedule.
 Their report flagged numerous problems, saying the budget and schedule had: